 Good people management skills help a manager make proper decisions in delegating tasks.
 Responsible delegation includes matching the skill requirements of a task to a team member’s skills and providing clear instructions and realistic goals.

-The ability to keep and earn the loyalty of an individual.
+The ability to keep and earn the loyalty of an employee or a partner.

 A leadership model by Ken Blanchard, co-author of the One Minute Manager.
 Situational leadership assesses the unique needs of employees and uses a different leadership style to address the needs of their team.